ShirodkarTejas/riscv_extensions/hw/sim/README.md

 ```

 This harness programs a minimal descriptor and issues `spdot_bsr` (command 0x14), then polls the status register until the DONE bit is set by the fixed-latency FSM.
+If an indices file is provided, it writes those entries into the on-chip index RAM before issuing the command.